Contributing to TypeORM

 • You can create a question on StackOverflow where the questions should be tagged with tag typeorm.

-• You can ask on Slack
+• You can ask on Discord

 • You can create issue on github